 As mentioned in About Web Services, the API workhorses are entities and fields.
 When you plan an integration, you will need to get some information about the entity, or entities, that your integration will access.

-Entities are the high-level objects in the PPM Pro Application, such as departments, projects, resources, and tasks.
+Entities are the high-level objects in PPM Pro, such as portfolios, projects, resources, and tasks.
 Entity types are referenced by ID numbers.
-You can view the list of entity type IDs on the Admin/Web Services API page in the PPM Pro application.
+You can view the list of entity type IDs on the Admin/Web Services API page in PPM Pro.

 Entities have fields, or attributes, associated with them.
-For example, a project entity might have fields like Title, Status, Owner, Start Date, Complete Date, to name a few.
+For example, a project entity might have fields like Title, Status, Owner, Start Date, Complete Date.
 Each field, including user-defined fields (UDFs), is assigned a unique ID.
 You'll need to use these IDs to interact with PPM Pro programmatically through the API.

 Use the Fields function for an entity on Admin/Web Services API to display a dialog showing available fields for each entity state: select, insert, and update.
 The dialog also provides field IDs and an indication of which fields are required.
 The screen below shows the Fields dialog for the Project entity: